espressif/esp-gdbstub/README.md

 the UART interrupt.
 You can add this yourself by calling gdbstub_do_break if you receive a character with value 0x03.
  * Continuing from an exception is not (yet) supported in FreeRTOS mode.
+ * The WiFi hardware is designed to be serviced by software periodically.
+It has some buffers so it will behave OK when some data comes in while the processor is busy, but these buffers are not infinite.
+If the WiFi hardware receives lots of data while the debugger has stopped the CPU, it is bound to crash.
+This will happen mostly when working with UDP and/or ICMP; TCP-connections in general will not send much more data when the other side doesn't send any ACKs.

 License
 -------